yoonhwanjeong/SpamCallBlockingApps/ref/com.webascender.callerid/notes.md

 ----
   * `g/f/a/b/i/v/a`
     * has some logging functions (calls to `android/util/Log` and `java/lang/String`) - the only difference
-    * also a function with with calls to `java/lang/StringBuilder` that builds a string (and returns it) that starts with "TransportRuntime"
+    * also a function with calls to `java/lang/StringBuilder` that builds a string (and returns it) that starts with "TransportRuntime"
   * `g/g/b/a/g/a/c`
     * "\$this\$isFraudOrSpam" called from the parameter of type `g/g/b/c/q`
     * `report_call_flagged_identified`  returns 0x1 - most likely considers it `SPAM` (but could also be `FRAUD`) ?